NIASKAA/Regex-Explanation/README.md

 match different scenarios with more special characters.
 Refer to this link for more info: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet

+## TLDR..
+If you really want a super basic explanation...

+Basically you have a string of code that looks for a string of text or number with / -input your special characters- /.

 ## Authors

 - [@NIASKA / Alan](https://github.com/NIASKAA)